jackeyhappie/Leetcode-with-Chinese-notes/README.md

 # Leetcode
-A record of Leetcode answer with Chinese notes
+This is a record of Leetcode answer with Chinese notes.
+Most answers were inspired by discussion.